Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/research.md

 <div style="border: 2px solid #ccc; padding: 12px; border-radius: 8px; background-color: #f9f9f9;">
     <strong>Objective</strong>
     <p>
-        Investigate, characterize, and validate behavioral and physiological markers—derived from tremor analysis, gait monitoring, and eye-movement tracking—that correlate with the onset and progression of Alzheimer’s and Parkinson’s diseases.
+        Investigate, characterize, and validate behavioral and physiological markers, derived from tremor analysis, gait monitoring, and eye-movement tracking, that correlate with the onset and progression of Alzheimer’s and Parkinson’s diseases.
 The goal is to establish a scientific foundation for a non-invasive, in-home monitoring system capable of distinguishing between normal age-related changes and true neurodegenerative progression.
     </p>
     <hr>
     <strong>Rationale</strong>